A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: The main embedding theorem

 \section{The main embedding theorem}

-An `embedding' of the twin building $\cB=\cB^+\cup \cB^-$ of the Kac-Moody group $G$ with identity element $e$ into the compact real form $\k$ is a bijective simplicial map from $\cB$ onto the simplicial structure defined on $\hfH_{r}$ for each $r < 0$ defined in section~\ref{section:simplicial structure}.
+The main result of this paper, given in this section, is an embedding of the twin building $\cB=(\cB^+, \cB^-,\delta^*)$ of the Kac--Moody group $G$ with twin $BN$-pair $(B^+,B^-,N)$ into the compact real form $\k$.
+This is a bijective simplicial map from $\cB^\pm$ onto the simplicial complex defined in $\hfH_{r}^\pm$ for each $r < 0$ defined in Section~\ref{section:simplicial structure}, such that the $W$-valued distance and codistance functions are respected, and the map is $K$-equivariant, but not $G$-equivariant.